 - Howden Group Holdings Limited (“Howden Group”) will be the data controller.
 You should contact the Howden Group data protection contact.

-- Howden Group Services Ltd (“HGSL”) will be the data controller.
-You should contact the HGSL data protection contact.
+- Howden Group Services Ltd (“HGS”) will be the data controller.
+You should contact the HGS data protection contact.

 We have provided the data protection contact details for the Howden Group in the UK in Appendix 3.

 SECTION 4: THE PURPOSES, CATEGORIES, LEGAL GROUNDS AND RECIPIENTS, OF OUR PROCESSING OF YOUR PERSONAL DATA